rubillos/ByeByeMeta/README.md

 **Note:** Currently the script only runs on a Mac.
 If you're on Windows, contact me and I'll work with you to get a Windows version working.

 ## <a name="features"></a>Features
-* Takes the data dump that you can download from FaceBook and turns it into a navigable web page where you can see and search all of your posts.
+* Takes the data dump that you can download from Facebook and turns it into a navigable web page where you can see and search all of your posts.
     * (Instagram version coming soon)
 * Merges posts, uncategorized entries, photos, and videos into a single collection.
 * Cleans up the HTML significantly
-* Provides a navigation bar for quickly getting to any potion of any year.
+* Provides a navigation bar for quickly getting to any portion of any year.
 * Removes duplicate entries.
-* Provides a method for ommiting specific posts.
+* Provides a method for omiting specific posts.
 * You can see "Memories" - posts with today's month and year by appending "?memories" to the URL.

 ## <a name="data"></a>Getting your data from Facebook